kraigb/vs-product-guide/src/pages/Cross-Platform Server/aspnet.md

 - An early preview of reverse engineering a model from a database
 - Logging
 - Unique constraints including the ability to use them as keys in a relationship

+### .NET Framework

+ASP.NET 5 and EF 7 run on the latest version of the .NET Framework, which includes the next-generation JIT compiler, CLR performance improvements, DateTime to Unix time support, garbage collector updates, cryptography updates, and compatibility switches.
+Details can be found on the [.NET Framework 4.6](../../windows/windowsnetfx) topic and also [.NET Core](netcore).